• Skip to primary navigation

 I’m not much of a breakfast eater but I do enjoy a cup of tea or coffee when I wake up.
 Sometimes I will also have breakfast, maybe a nice muffin.

 Even if I’m only having a cup of coffee I like to make it a nice treat.
-I recently got a new beautiful Bodum French press from Wayfair.
+I recently got a new beautiful Bodum French press.
 Pretty things make me happy so seeing it in the morning is nice.
 French press coffee is also so much better than drip coffee or coffee from a single cup machine, at least in my opinion.
 This coffee maker just adds a special touch to my morning routine.

 After I make my breakfast I like to watch a YouTube video or two while sipping enjoying it.
 It’s a nice way to slowly wake up and to get to enjoy my breakfast and not just rush through it.